Aha43/Hit/README.md

 A nice thing with how Xunit tests show `inline` data is that each unit test's '*position*' is shown.

-The Xunit test also take advantage of Xunit feature for tests to add additional output and this reveal the *hierarchial nature* of an Hit unit test:
+The Xunit test also take advantage of Xunit feature for tests to add additional output and this reveal the *hierarchical nature* of an Hit unit test:

 ![](images/additional-test-output-green.png?raw=true)